-The KONA product line offers two optional 19" 1RU rack-mountable breakout boxes that attach to the KONA card via cables that connect to the back of the Box.
-These cables are supplied with the Box.
+The KONA product line offers two optional 19" 1RU rack-mountable breakout boxes that attach to the KONA card via cables that connect to the back of the breakout box.
+These cables are supplied with the breakout box.
 The breakout boxes offer the same inputs and outputs as the standard breakout cables and more.
 Breakout boxes can be easily rack mounted or placed on top of a broadcast monitor or editing desk.

-KONA KL-Box for LHE Plus The KONA KL-Box is connected via one 60-pin to 60-pin, and one 3-BNC to 3-BNC cable.
+KL-Box for KONA LHe Plus

+The KL-Box is connected via one 60-pin to 60-pin, and one 3-BNC to 3-BNC cable.
 When you purchase the KL-Box, you get two-channel unbalanced audio output (2 RCA Jacks) not available with the standard cable.
 When ordering a KL-Box, specify the KONA card model you'll be using the KL box with to ensure you get the proper cable set.